Toronto Pan Am Sports Centre: Aquatics centre

 The centre has three pools: the dive pool (25m), the competition pool (50m) and the training pool (50m).
 The competition pool has 3,500 seats.
 The facility doubles the number of Olympic pools in Toronto.
 The dive pool has three diving platform heights (3, 7.5 and 10 metres) and a dry diving training centre.
 The centre is the only aquatics facility in the area that meets international competition standards and the first facility with a warm-up pool.
 The competition pool is regarded as one of the fastest pools in the world.
 Public lane swim and leisure swim typically takes place in the training pool, while team practice and competition takes place in the competition pool.
 Ticket prices for lane swim are the same as other City pools.

 Field house

 The field house is adjacent to the aquatics centre and seats 2,000 people.
 The field house hosted fencing and modern pentathlon (fencing portion) events during the 2015 Games.
 The field house consists of three gymnasiums, a 200-metre indoor running facility, racquet sports courts and a centre for fitness which the entire school community can use.
 Moreover, the facility contains weightlifting equipment and a training area.
 It is also the home of the Canadian Sports Institute Ontario (CSIO).
-Starting in 2022, the field house will play host to home games for the Scarborough Shooting Stars of the Canadian Elite Basketball League.
+Starting in 2022, the Field House hosts home games for the Scarborough Shooting Stars of the Canadian Elite Basketball League.